Customer-Segmentation-capstone-project/customer-segmentation/README.md

 - Include a link to the dataset source, if available.
 - Data dictionary

-The datasets we will be working with are a public dataset from the Brazilian eCommerce website OLIST, this dataset can be downloaded from: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce.
+The datasets we will be working with are a public dataset from the Brazilian eCommerce website OLIST, this dataset can be downloaded from:  Kaggle<a href="https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce" target="_blank">

 We will be combining this customer purchase data with product data scraped from Amazon products which is located at: https://www.kaggle.com/datasets/lokeshparab/amazon-products-dataset.